canonical/snapcraft/docs/supported-interfaces.rst

 -  **Description** is a brief overview of what the interface permits.
 Select the interface name to open the interface-specific page for a more detailed description on each interface.

 -  **Categories** are used to split interfaces into broad types, and also to indicate what kind of access they permit.
 Video, graphics and audio are typical desktop requirements, for example, while VM, Container, Kernel and Developer imply more specific roles.
-The Ubuntu Core category is used to denote when an interface is intended for :ref:`glossary-ubuntu-core`, and *Super privileged* is used when an interface requires extra security scrutiny.
+The Ubuntu Core category is used to denote when an interface is intended for :term:`Ubuntu Core`, and *Super privileged* is used when an interface requires extra security scrutiny.
 See :ref:`Super-privileged interfaces <super-privileged-interfaces>` for more information.

 -  **Auto-connect** indicates that the interface will be connected by default when the snap is first installed, requiring no further user action.
 If ``Auto-connect=no``, an interface can still be automatically connected if the snap developer has requested, and been granted, explicit permission.
 See :ref:`Interface connection mechanism <the-interface-auto-connection-mechanism>` for details.